Difference Engine

 Not only does this rearranged form of the calculation save considerable time but it also makes the arrangements for driving the calculating mechanism much simpler.

 It appears as if Charles Babbage did not initially determine the mathematical capacity of the engine.
 He only describes it as being intended as a larger engine.
 In 1823 the engine was being made to calculate with four orders of differences.
 The number of digits was not mentioned.
-In 1829 the machine was said to be able to operate with sixth order differences, 12 digits, and to print 16 digits in the result with speed forty-four digits a minute..
-At some point Babbage settled for six orders of differences, but the number of digits continued to vary, depending on the author.
-18 digits are mentioned in 1834 and as an old man Babbage himself said that the whole engine would have been capable of calculating with 20 places of digits.
+In 1829 the machine was said to be able to operate with sixth-order differences, 12 digits, and to print 16 digits in the result with a speed of forty-four digits a minute.
+At some point, Babbage settled for six orders of differences, but the number of digits continued to vary, depending on the author.
+18 digits are mentioned in 1834 and as an old man, Babbage himself said that the whole engine would have been capable of calculating with 20 places of digits.

 It is a great pity that the work on the Difference Engine ceased so close to completion.
 Henry Babbage later estimated that only a further five hundred pounds would have sufficed.
-Babbage could readily have found the funds, however his feelings and attitudes to both the government and Clement could not allowed him doing so.
-Besides that, within a year or two, Babbage’s mind had moved a long way towards the much more complex and intellectually rewarding Analytical Engine.
+Babbage could readily have found the funds, however, his feelings and attitudes toward both the government and Clement could not allow him to do so.
+Besides that, within a year or two, Babbage’s mind had moved a long way toward the much more complex and intellectually rewarding Analytical Engine.
 There was then no way he would have returned to the original Difference Engine design and brought it to completion, even had events made that feasible.

-Nevertheless it is out of question, that the Difference Engine stood as a great monument over man’s ingenuity and ability to mechanize all kinds of labour.
+Nevertheless, it is out of the question, that the Difference Engine stood as a great monument to man’s ingenuity and ability to mechanize all kinds of labor.
 The idea was too important and exciting to be forgotten.
 Babbage’s exertions brought in their wake considerable publicity, which was an important factor in keeping the idea alive.
 Another factor was naturally the problem itself.
-A handful of inventors, all with different backgrounds, were to try during the course of the 19th century to build difference engines according to their own ideas.
-First of them were the Swedes Pehr Georg Scheutz and his son Edvard, who managed only with small part of Babbage’s resources to produce a working Difference Engine in the middle of 19th century.
+A handful of inventors, all with different backgrounds, were to try during the 19th century to build difference engines according to their own ideas.
+First of them were the Swedes Pehr Georg Scheutz and his son Edvard, who managed only with small part of Babbage’s resources to produce a working Difference Engine in the middle of the 19th century.

-After finishing of the work on the design of the Analytical Engine in 1847, Babbage turned to the design of a Difference Engine No 2, exploiting the improved and simplified arithmetic mechanisms developed for the Analytical Engine.
+After finishing the work on the design of the Analytical Engine in 1847, Babbage turned to the design of a Difference Engine No 2, exploiting the improved and simplified arithmetic mechanisms developed for the Analytical Engine.
 The logical design was the same as for the earlier Difference Engine, but he employed simpler mechanisms for storing and adding numbers and carry propagation.
 The printing mechanism was simplified so that a whole number was impressed on a printing plate as a single action rather than in a digit-by-digit manner.
 A conventional print copy, using inked rollers, was made simultaneously.
 The control was arranged by a single barrel in a very straightforward manner.
-The design and a complete set of drawings was prepared by mid-1848.
-These Babbage offered to the British government, apparently to satisfy a commitment he felt existed in consequence of the failure of the project to build the first Difference Engine, but the government show no interest on the new design.
+The design and a complete set of drawings were prepared by mid-1848.
+These Babbage offered to the British government, apparently to satisfy a commitment he felt existed as a consequence of the failure of the project to build the first Difference Engine, but the government showed no interest in the new design.